The Effects Of Positive Brand Association

 We cared because we paid for it.
 We paid for it because we cared about the product.
 We cared because we took the time to appreciate the quality stories and quality ads that were placed strategically across the entire magazine (ok, maybe that's just me).

-However, one thing was important and I think we’ve put this aside with a more “user focused advertising” approach (rather than context and brand association focused): the positive emotion generated by the brand association.
+However, one thing was important - and I think we've put this aside with a more "user-focused advertising" approach, rather than a context and brand association-focused approach: the positive emotion generated by the brand association.

 What is context and why does it matter?

-Genius.
-I will resonate with Burger King and actually have a great positive emotion instead of a negative one after being forced to watch a 15 second pre-roll ad.
+What Burger King and Colenso BBDO did in response to annoying pre-roll ads on YouTube was genius.
+I will resonate with Burger King and actually have a great positive emotion instead of a negative one after being forced to watch a 15-second pre-roll ad.

 Was it more work from a creative angle?
 Definitely.
 Will it be much more efficient in terms of purchase intent?
-There’s no real way to tell but I’m sure much more inclined to relate to Burger King now that I know they understand the pain of going through pre-rolls.
+There's no real way to tell, but I’m certainly much more inclined to relate to Burger King now that I know they understand the pain of going through pre-rolls.

 Make the effort, it's worth it!

-Ok the context matters.
-Now why is Brand Association important?
+Okay, the context matters.
+Now, why is Brand Association important?

 Above, I gave you an example of a great context play by BBDO and Burger King.
 You all remember the time where dozens of Fortune 500 companies pulled their ads off of YouTube because they were spotted appearing next to extremist and racist content?
 I do.
-Fortunately for Google, that only made a small dent in their advertising revenue but it did a big dent on the ad industry as a whole and opened up some important dialogue around context and brand safety.
+Fortunately for Google, that only made a small dent in their advertising revenue, but it created a big dent in the ad industry as a whole and opened up some important dialogue around context and brand safety.

 Now let's say brand safety is taken care of and the context is good.
 How can we bring the ad assimilation environment to the next level?
 Positive brand association.

-Imagine the impact an ad can have when not only is it placed beside a piece of content that generates an emotion, but its also in the right context AND is brand safe.
+Imagine the impact an ad can have when not only is it placed beside a piece of content that generates emotion, but it’s also in the right context AND is brand safe.
 This is the golden scenario.

-- Associate your brand with a story, either by creating a story or sponsoring a story that resonates with your brand’s core values
+1. Associate your brand with a story, either by creating a story or sponsoring a story that resonates with your brand's core values.

-- Target brand safe platforms or media websites.
-Avoid just pushing your ad to as many people as possible and actually think about the value of the brand or platform you’ll using to advertise your message.
+3. Target brand-safe platforms or media websites.
+Avoid just pushing your ad to as many people as possible and actually think about the value of the brand or platform you'll be using to advertise your message.